Applications for the 2023 fellowship are now closed. Announcements will be made in late December.

 To be considered for a fellowship, an applicant must submit the following materials through the Gorton Center’s application website:

 - A one-page summarized resume (full academic CVs will not be reviewed).

 - A one- to two-page cover letter that addresses your qualifications for the fellowship and how this program will contribute to your studies and future career plans.

 - A two-page writing sample on a policy topic of your choice.

-*If you are unable to submit a letter of recommendation from a supervisor by the application deadline, please include the contact information of a supervisor who can provide a verbal reference.
+*If you are unable to submit a letter of recommendation from a supervisor or professor by the application deadline, please include the contact information of a supervisor or professor who can provide a verbal reference.

 Application Deadline and Selection Process